imatge-upc/rsis/README.md

 You must run this three times for the different splits (train, val and test).

+Point ```args.pascal_dir``` to this folder.

 ### CVPPP

 Download the training CVPPP dataset from their [website](https://www.plant-phenotyping.org/datasets-download).
-For the testing set you will have to contact the organizers.
 In our case we just worked with the A1 dataset.
-Extract the A1 package into one folder and that will be your args.leaves_dir.
+Extract the A1 package and point ```args.leaves_dir``` to this folder.
+To obtain the test set for evaluation you will have to contact the organizers.

 ### Cityscapes

 Download the Cityscapes dataset from their [website](https://www.cityscapes-dataset.com/downloads/).
-Extract the [images](https://www.cityscapes-dataset.com/file-handling/?packageID=3) and the [labels](https://www.cityscapes-dataset.com/file-handling/?packageID=1) inside the same directory, and that will be your args.cityscapes_dir.
+Extract the [images](https://www.cityscapes-dataset.com/file-handling/?packageID=3) and the [labels](https://www.cityscapes-dataset.com/file-handling/?packageID=1) into the same directory and point ```args.cityscapes_dir``` to it.

 ## Training